Change management communication: how to improve it, and what to keep in mind?

 Involve employees throughout the entire change process

 74% of leaders say they involve employees in the change implementation strategy.
 Meanwhile, only 42% of employees feel they are truly included in the process. (“Changing Change Management.
-An open-source approach,” Gartner 2019) Actively involving employees in change implementation planning increases the chance of success by as much as 12%.
+An open-source approach,” Gartner 2019) Actively involving the average employee in the decision making helps to personalize change communication and makes employees feel valued.
+Actively involving employees in change implementation planning increases the chance of success by as much as 12%.
 (Gartner, 2020)

 Communication is about allowing employees to implement their ideas and experiment within the boundaries set by the company.